 - All IndustryVault-provided user endpoints have Endpoint Detection & Response (“EDR”) tools to monitor and alert for suspicious activities and potential malware.

-- All Cloud Providers leverage advanced threat detection tools to monitor and alert for suspicious activities and potential malware.
+- All Cloud Providers that support the IndustryVault Platform leverage advanced threat detection tools to monitor and alert for suspicious activities and potential malware.

 System Administration and Patch Management

-- IndustryVault creates, implements and maintains system administration procedures for systems with access to Customer Content that meet or exceed industry standards, including without limitation, system hardening, system and device patching (operating system and applications) and proper installation of threat detection software, as well as daily signature updates of same.
+- IndustryVault creates, implements and maintains system administration procedures for all IndustryVault-controlled endpoints with access to Client Content that meet or exceed industry standards, including without limitation, system hardening, system and device patching (operating system and applications) and proper installation of threat detection software, as well as daily signature updates of same.

 - IndustryVault Security reviews US-Cert new vulnerabilities announcements weekly and assesses their impact to IndustryVault based on a IndustryVault-defined risk criteria, including applicability and severity.